isaac88/aws-ec2-ami-backup-retention/README.md

 # aws-ec2-ami-backup-retention
-Bash Script to make AMI backup from EC2 instances with retention and delete old AMI if these doesn't be in use without downtime.
+Bash Script to make AMI backup from EC2 instance with retention and delete old AMI if these doesn't be in use without downtime.

 Requirements
 -----------